-Hi Marilyn O’Hearne with weekly wisdom today talking about how to motivate and engage yourself and others.
-This topic frequently comes up as I coach leaders and their teams.
-We look at motivational Monday and you’ll see me post some inspiring quotes and images and, and it goes beyond that, right?
-This blog really came out of my reflection yesterday where I coached several United Nations leaders in countries around the world, including ones in, like the US, a state of emergency.
-How do you keep yourself and those around you motivated and engaged during the stressful times that we live in this VUCA (volatile, uncertain, complex and ambiguous) time that we live in?
-Another thing that came up for me as I reflected on yesterday was a program I attended last night on institutional racism.
+How to motivate and engage yourself and others in 3 steps comes up frequently as I coach leaders and their teams.
+We look at motivational Monday with some inspiring quotes and images and it goes beyond that, right?
+This blog came out of my reflection yesterday where I coached several United Nations leaders in countries around the world, including ones in a state of emergency.
+How do you keep yourself and those around you motivated and engaged during the stressful times that we live in this VUCCA (volatile, uncertain, culturally complex and ambiguous) time that we live in?
+I also reflected on a program I attended last night on institutional racism.

 The question was asked at the program, “What feeling comes up for you when you think of the word institution?”
 And people said “small,” “like a cog,” a little tiny piece in the machine.
 That’s not how we want the people around us to feel, right?
 That’s not what’s going to keep us motivated and engaged.
 What will?

 1. My first how to motivate and engage yourself and others step is to clearly identify and communicate what is your part and what is the part of those that you are leading or your team’s part in achieving the vision of your organization.
-Vision, you know, from hearing me before on previous Facebook lives and blogs, how important that is.
+Vision, you know, from my previous Facebook lives and blogs, how important that is.
 And it’s got to be clearly identified and acknowledged.
-Otherwise you are just waking up and thinking it’s another day, why am I here?
-What am I doing all this work for?
+Otherwise you are just waking up and thinking “it’s another day, why am I here?
+What am I doing all this work for?”

 And this (being clear about how we are contributing to the vision) really keeps people inspired and motivated.
-That can include, actually this came out of a coaching call yesterday, keeping a running list of accomplishments.
-This was a woman in leadership.
+That can include, actually this came out of a coaching call yesterday with a female leader, keeping a running list of accomplishments.
 We know from research that women tend to hold back on letting people know what they’re accomplishing, all the good that they’re doing.
 To get beyond that and to prepare for her annual review, she decided to keep a running list in her phone of her accomplishments.
 This is something that she could also do regarding her staff so that it’s no big surprise when annual review time comes around.
 You’ve got it.
 You know how to present yourself as well as what the other people on your team have accomplished.

 2. The second is treating everyone with respect.
-I have had another blog on respect, “Find out what it means to me and to you,” because there is a lot of cultural variance.
+My previous respect blog, “Find out what it means to me and to you,” points to cultural variance.
 It’s not enough to just say we’re going to treat everyone with respect and appreciation for their part in achieving the vision.
 You’ve got to figure out what is going to be most motivating for that person in how you acknowledge them and how you treat them with respect; there are cultural differences.
-One of my own clients helped teach me about this.
+One of my leadership coaching clients helped teach me about this.
 They were from a country where it was a more collective rather than individual culture.
 And I was doing my usual celebration of successes, the small ones that were contributing to their achieving their vision.
 And they said, “You know, we applaud each other in meetings.
-So I don’t need that applaud from you, but I do want that reminder of how this is moving me towards my vision.”
+So I don’t need that applaud from you, but I do want you to continue to remind me of how this is moving me towards my vision.”
 This second how to motivate and engage yourself and others is respect and acknowledgement, appreciation.

 Those are my top three how to motivate and engage yourself and others for today: 1. identifying and communicating how each person is contributing to the vision.
 And if you’re a solopreneur, that means how are you working towards that vision and celebrating those successes along the way.
 Number two is the respect and acknowledgement.
 And number three is breaking through bias, making sure that people know that they have opportunity, that there’s equity in the organization in terms of how they’re going to be financially rewarded and how they’ll be acknowledged and the opportunity to advance.